pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

   next: ../particles
 ---

 It is time to enhance our background and scene.
-One effect you find in every single 2D game since 15 years is [the parallax scrolling](http://en.wikipedia.org/wiki/Parallax_scrolling).
+One effect you find in every single 2D game since 15 years is [the parallax scrolling][parallax_link].

 To make it short, the idea is to move our layers at different speeds (the further the slower).
 If done correctly this give an illusion of depth.

 It's a cool, nice and easy-to-do effect.
 Shoot them up are usually using the scrolling (except the original one, Space Invaders) so I find it interesting to implement it in Unity.

-## Theorical part: defining the scrolling in our game
+# Theorical part: defining the scrolling in our game

 How are we gonna use the scrolling?

-### What will moves?
+## What will move?

 - Is it the player and the camera that moves